shrunbr/gatekeeper-docs/quick-start.md

 After adding Gatekeeper to your server you'll need to setup the bot.
 This requires running a few commands to get things going.

+### Prerequisites

+Before getting into the thick of things, you need to ensure you have some things set to go.

+1. A role which is given to members to few all content of the guild.
+This would be the "main role" of your guild, something granted to all members which allows them to access the discord.
+You'll need to setup a main role and apply the appropriate permissions before using Gatekeeper.
+This is not something I cover in the Quick Start guide here.
+2. A channel where users can apply, where everyone **except** your main role has access, at least read-only access.
+This channel will be the first and only thing users see when they first join as they won't have the main role yet.
+3. A channel where approvers, managers and guild owners can approve applications.
+This should be locked down to those three roles only.
+The approve/manager permissions can be assigned to existing roles, no need to create specific roles just for this (unless you want to).

 ### Roles and Channels

 First, we'll setup roles and channels.
 There are three roles and two channels to setup.
 The **Member** role, **Approver** role and **Manager** role as well as the **Approval** channel and the **Application** channel.